Mexico Customer Reviews

 Dear Liddy, it was fantastic.
-A declared his best holiday yet.
-It was the really fantastic, the right amount of challenging physically as well as historic/geologic interest.
+A. declared his best holiday yet.
+It was really fantastic, with the right amount of physical challenge as well as historic/geologic interest.
 A few comments and compliments – just for info.

 It was good to get out of Cancun on the first proper day… we had to chase up Europcar to collect us – I think they had forgotten to send someone.
 The car was really appropriate, comfortable air conditioned, and tough enough to cope with the multiple random sleeping policemen and other road hazards… it was a good choice thank you.

 Punta Laguna was fantastic, my husband had his first zip wire and enjoyed it.
 The lagoon was amazing and the Cenote with abseiling and then the rope ladder was challenging but cool.
 It was the most wow one.
 Coba ruins excellent.